about talia.

 • Parenting Time/Repairing the Disrupted Parent-Child Relationship

-Dialectical Behavior Therapy Certification (C-DBT): Practical Clinical Applications for Trauma, Comorbidities, Addiction
+Dialectical Behavior Therapy Certification (C-DBT): Practical Clinical Applications for Trauma, Comorbidities, Addiction (20 hours)

-Faculty: Katelyn Baxter-Musser, LCSW, C-DBT
+Facilitated by Katelyn Baxter-Musser, LCSW, C-DBT

-Family Mediation Canada - Child Protection Mediation Certificate
+Child Protection Mediation Certificate (40 hours)

-Faculty: Dr. Michael Saini
+Facilitated by Dr. Michael Saini

 • Child Protection Mediation